Yuvrajsrsingh/placement-questions-and-solutions/questions.md

 ### Solution:

-The detailed solution can be found here - [placement-questions-and-solutions/Solutions/solution1.c](solution1.c).
+The detailed solution can be found here - [https://github.com/Yuvrajsrsingh/placement-questions-and-solutions/blob/main/Solutions/solution1.c](solution1.c).

+## 2. Given an array of integers, where all elements but one occur twice, find the unique element.

+Example
+a = [1,2,3,4,3,2,1];

+The unique element is 4.

+Function Description

+Complete the lonelyinteger function in the editor below.

+lonelyinteger has the following parameter(s):

+int a[n]: an array of integers
+Returns

+int: the element that occurs only once